-- All staff received annual basic life support training. - There was emergency oxygen with adult masks, available on the premises which the doctors had access to.
-However, there was no defibrillator on site and the provider had not carried out a risk assessment to determine what they would do in an emergency. - The doctors were aware of the presenting symptoms of acutely unwell patients including sepsis. - The practice kept a small stock of emergency medicines to treat patients in an emergency for example patients experiencing symptoms of anaphylaxis.
+- All staff received annual basic life support training. - There was a defibrillator and emergency oxygen with adult masks available on the premises, which the doctors had access to. - The doctors were aware of the presenting symptoms of acutely unwell patients including sepsis. - The practice kept a small stock of emergency medicines to treat patients in an emergency for example patients experiencing symptoms of anaphylaxis.